Alison Mosshart: The Dead Weather

 Mosshart is one of the original members of the alternative rock band The Dead Weather, formed in late 2008.
 She had performed previously with Jack White and Jack Lawrence and The Raconteurs, prior to this band's formation.
 She sings lead vocals and plays rhythm guitar.

 She co-wrote (with Dean Fertita) the band's first single "Hang You from the Heavens", which was released on March 11, 2009.
 Mosshart also wrote "So Far From Your Weapon" and co-wrote the other eight of the ten original tracks on their debut album Horehound.

 In 2010, a second album - Sea of Cowards - was released.
 The lead single, "Die By the Drop", was written by Mosshart, Fertita, and Lawrence.

 Mosshart and White jammed with Seasick Steve and John Paul Jones for the 2011 ITunes Festival.

 White's Third Man Records released a book made by Mosshart for her three bandmates called Shark Infested Soda Fountain containing pictures she took during their tour.

 In 2014, she joined Jack White on stage for his show at Bridge School Benefit to perform "I Cut Like A Buffalo" (from Horehound) and "Love Interruption" (from White's solo album Blunderbuss) with him while Dean Fertita was playing guitar.

-On 29 August 2013, The Dead Weather announced that they had returned to the studio to record a follow-up to 2010's Sea of Cowards.
+On August 29, 2013, The Dead Weather announced that they had returned to the studio to record a follow-up to 2010's Sea of Cowards.
 Announcement of their third album, Dodge and Burn, came in July 2015 for a release in September by Third Man Records.
 Along with four previously released tracks, remixed and remastered, the album features eight new songs.

 Art

 Mosshart debuted her artwork as part of ArtNowNY's collaborative exhibit, Push It, in 2014.
 Her primary medium is paint.

-In 2015 she had first solo art show, Fire Power, at the Joseph Gross Gallery in New York.
+In 2015, she had first solo art show, Fire Power, at the Joseph Gross Gallery in New York.

-In 2016 she featured in the Impossible Project in Berlin where she exhibited photographs.
+In 2016, she featured in the Impossible Project in Berlin where she exhibited photographs.

 Fashion

-In April 2011, Mosshart contributed to Vogue.co.uk's "Today I'm Wearing" feature, sharing a picture of her outfits each day for one month.
+In April 2011, Mosshart contributed to British Vogue's "Today I'm Wearing" feature, sharing a picture of her outfits each day for one month.

 In 2013, she teamed up with French brand Surface to Air to design her ideal leather jacket.

-The model and fashion designer Alexa Chung cites Mosshart as a style idol in a 2010 Vogue UK piece.
+The model and fashion designer Alexa Chung cites Mosshart as a style idol in a 2010 British Vogue article.

 Personal life

 Mosshart grew up in Vero Beach, Florida.

-She has a brother, Matthew Mosshart, who is a chef.

 Mosshart maintains a residence in London, England, as well as in Nashville, Tennessee.

+She has been in a relationship with actor Damian Lewis since 2022.